-The digital prototype, called Hypertextual Model for Document Organization (MHTX), consists of a semantic map called Conceptual Map (CM), and of the Expanded Summary (ES), an instrument formed by the summary of the thesis, to which access points were aggregated.
-The hypertext model was installed in digital format in a database which holds the selected thesis to be object of this research, and after which will also hold other theses and dissertations as complete scanned texts, which belong to the Graduate Program in Information Science of UFMG.
-In the next topic, we describe briefly the theory of facet analysis and the construction of the conceptual structure, bearing in mind the Hypertextual Map (MHTX) as result of the PHD thesis of this article's author.
+The digital prototype, called Hypertextual Model for Document Organization (MHTX), consists of a semantic map called Conceptual Map (CM), and of the Expanded Summary (ES), an instrument formed by the summary of the thesis, to which were aggregated access points.
+The hypertext model was installed in digital format in a database which holds the selected thesis to be object of this research, and which after will also hold other theses and dissertations in complete scanned texts, which belong to the Program of Post Graduation in Information Science of UFMG.
+In the next topic, we describe briefly the theory of the facet analysis and the construction of the conceptual structure, bearing in mind the Hypertextual Map (MHTX) as result of the PHD thesis of this article's author.

-2. Utilization of facet analysis in conceptual modeling for hypertext management of documents
+2. Utilization of the facet analysis in conceptual modeling for hypertext management of documents

-Shivali Ramamrita Ranganathan (1892-1972), an Indian mathematician who became a librarian, was one of the scholars who contributed greatly to library science theories in the XX century, especially in the field of subject classification.
-His Colon Classification system, published in 1933, emerged from his dissatisfaction with the Dewey's Decimal Classification and Universal Decimal Classification systems.
-After certifying, in five different periodicals, that most of the subjects discussed were compound subjects, Ranganathan formulated his Colon Classification, also known as Faceted Classification or Analytic-Synthetic Classification.
-He created a nearly mathematical system, organizing knowledge in such a way that the compound subjects, synthetically, emerged from "elementary" concepts.
+Shiyali Ramamrita Ranganathan (1892-1972), an Indian mathematician who became a librarian, was one of the scholars who mostly contributed for the library science theories in XX century, especially in the field of subject classification.
+His Colon Classification system, published in 1933, emerged from his dissatisfaction with the systems of Dewey's Decimal Classification and of Universal Decimal Classification.
+After certifying, in five different periodicals, that most of the subjects discussed were compound subjects, Ranganathan formulated his Two Points Classification, also known as Faceted Classification or Analytic-Synthetic Classification.
+He created a nearly mathematician system, organizing the knowledge in such a way that the compound subjects, synthetically, emerged from "elementary" concepts.
 Ranganathan published six editions of this system, and died in 1972, when the seventh edition was to be published.
-In addition to this classification system, Ranganathan published Elements of Library Classifications (1945; 3 ed.
-1962) and Prolegomena to Library Classification (1967), works which are considered referential by scholars of classification.
-Among the principles introduced by Ranganathan, the most wellknown is the principle of facet analysis (subdivisions of subjects into their component parts), and synthesis (reconfiguration of these parts to classify a document appropriately).
+Besides this classification system, Ranganathan published Elements of Library Classifications (1945; 3 ed.
+1962) e Prolegomena to Library Classification (1967), works which are considered referential by scholars of classification.
+Among the principles introduced by Ranganathan, the most well-known is the principle of facet analysis (subdivisions of subjects in their component parts), and the synthesis (reconfiguration of these parts to classify a document appropriately).
 In his Faceted Classification, Ranganathan identified five categories: Personality (P), Material (M), Energy (E), Space (S), and Time (T), mnemonically known as PMEST.
 This order of mention is based on the idea of decreasing concretivity.
-Although the Colon Classification system has not been accepted worldwide, the theory of facet analysis and synthesis proposed by Ranganathan has become an important theoretical basis for the area of subject analysis in the XX century (Ranganathan, 1985, p.
+Although the system of Two Points Classification has not been worldly accepted, the theory of facet analysis and synthesis proposed by Ranganathan have become an important theoretical basis for the area of subject analysis in the XX century (Ranganathan, 1985, p.
 86).

 The faceted classification comprises principles and techniques for organization systems and information retrieval.
-A faceted system recognizes many aspects in just one subject, and tries to synthesize these aspects in order to describe them in a more appropriate way.
-Ranganathan showed that the relation among these subjects, made through the symbol of the two points, can be boundless, proving that knowledge can be multidimensional and that these relations can take different directions, depending on the synthesis among various multiple concepts (Vickery, 1980, p.
+A faceted system recognizes lots of aspects in just one subject, and tries to synthesize these aspects in order to describe them in a more appropriate way.
+Ranganathan showed that the relation among these sujects, made through the symbols of two points, can be boundless, proving that knowledge can be multidimensional and that these relations can take different directions, depending on the synthesis among various multiple concepts (Vickery, 1980, p.
 209).